Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Open-loop Stiffening

-\item[{\bf H2}:] The forward kinematics (mapping from the configuration $\bfq \in \calx$ to the end-effector Cartesian coordinate $\bfx \in \rea^2$) is a \textit{locally} injective immersion. \end{itemize} Then, the input \eqref{u1u2} guarantees the origin $\mathbf{0}_n$ an equilibrium in the absence of the external perturbation (\emph{i.e.} $\tau_{\tt ext}=0$), and a large input value $\mu>0$ implies a larger transverse stiffness $K_{\tt T}$ of the end-effector at this equilibrium. \end{proposition} \begin{proof} From the second item of Assumption \ref{ass:1}, the input term
+\item[{\bf H2}:] The forward kinematics (the mapping from the configuration $\bfq \in \calx$ to the end-effector Cartesian coordinate $\bfx \in \rea^2$) is a \textit{locally} injective immersion. \end{itemize} Then, the input \eqref{u1u2} guarantees the origin $\mathbf{0}_n$ an equilibrium in the absence of the external perturbation, \emph{i.e.} $\tau_{\tt ext}=\mathbf{0}$.
+Furthermore, a large input value $\mu>0$ implies a larger transverse stiffness $K_{\tt T}$ of the end-effector at this open-loop equilibrium. \end{proposition} \begin{proof} From Assumption \ref{ass:1}(b), the input term

 with \eqref{u1u2} guarantees that the origin $\bfq_\star = \mathbf{0}_n$ is an equilibrium in the case of $\tau_{\tt ext} = \mathbf{0}$.

 The Cartesian coordinate $\bfx \in \rea^2$ of the end-effector can be uniquely determined by the configuration $\bfq$ as